orbenharoshprojects/Logz.io-API-Query-Tool/README.md

 - **Data Mismatches**: If the fetched data looks off, inspect the raw API responses.
 The `data_processor.py` script interprets the data in specific ways and can be modified.

-- **UI Issues**: If the interface doesn't render correctly, ensure that all static assets are being served properly.
-The confidured pattrens can be modified in the `form.html` and the `data_processor.py` files.
+- **UI Issues**: If the interface doesn't render correctly, ensure that all static assets are being served properly and that all that all the dependencies were installed via 'requirements.txt' file.

-- **Connectivity Issues**: If you can't fetch data, ensure that the Docker container can reach Logz.io.
+- **Connectivity Issues**: If you can't fetch data, ensure that you can reach Logz.io.
 Check network permissions and configurations.

 ---